 Below you can find a complete list of Congolese animals.
-We currently track 232 animals in Democratic Republic of Congo and are adding more every day!
+We currently track 273 animals in the Democratic Republic of Congo and are adding more every day!

 The Democratic Republic of Congo (not to be confused with the neighboring Republic of Congo) is the largest country by land area in all of sub-Saharan Africa.
 Situated at the center of the continent, this equatorial country is almost completely landlocked except for a sliver of coast along the Atlantic.

 Geographically, the interior of the country is dominated by the central Congo basin.
 This flat plain is surrounded by high plateaus on almost every side, while the eastern border is separated from other countries by the massive Lake Tanganyika, Kivu, and Mweru.
 The Congo River, which flows directly into the Atlantic, is the most important river in the country and the second longest in all of Africa.

 Another unique ecological feature of the DRC is the lush Congolian rainforest.
 As the second largest contiguous rainforest in the world, it contains some of the most unique wildlife found nowhere else, including gorillas and chimpanzees.

 The Official National (State) Animal of the Democratic Republic of Congo